Ghost-Zephyr/Ghost-Zephyr.github.io/content/blog/apprentice/security.en.md

 There is an Ansible var file that has a list of user accounts with options for shell and ssh pubkey.
 That file also has a list of old accounts that should be deleted.
 These are per employee users.
-But the intrauser and ansible users have existed since 2016... using the same keys that they were created with.
+But the intrauser and Ansible users have existed since 2016... using the same keys that they were created with.
-The reason this is such a big threat is the fact that intrauser, ansible and all employee accounts has sudo access without password.
+The reason this is such a big threat is the fact that the Ansible and all employee accounts has sudo access without password.

+The intrauser does actually have a password set, but it may use sudo without password when running rsync.
+And the thing is, [gtfobins](https://gtfobins.github.io/) has a privilege escalation exploit for rsync that our servers are vulnerable to.

 So check it; these screenshots are from SkyLabs' Ansible git log!~

 {{< img src="apprentice/skyid/intrauser-key.png" caption="Me finally updating the key" >}}

+And it's even worse... as it turns out the OpenVPN setup also has keys from guess when!
+That's right!
+2016...
+So even if you only got access to the intrauser, it's super easy getting local privilege escalation on the servers.

+To be honest I'm quite surprised the servers hasn't been pwnd big time!

+As I've in fact proven that any ex-employee that has a copy of our Ansible repo could easily forge OpenVPN client keys and certificates.
+And also got full root access over ssh anyway.
+Just add a little [Tor](https://torproject.org/) magic on top of that, and you got full access to all the servers without us being able to trace it back...

 ## Sircon
 These guys has a few beefy ass physical servers in their own rack in a supposedly EMP and fire safe room in the basement of their offices.